geotools/geotools/docs/user/library/referencing/faq.rst

 Q: Can I just use Referencing without the rest of GeoTools?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, you will need to use the metadata module, and one of the epsg modules.
+Yes, you will need to use the metadata module, and one of the EPSG modules.
 Along with their dependencies such as units.

 Q: I cannot find an EPSG Code?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need to have one, and only one, of the epsg plugins on your CLASSPATH.
-We recommend epsg-hsql for most uses.
+You need to have one, and only one, of the EPSG plugins on your CLASSPATH.
+We recommend   ``epsg-hsql`` for most uses.

 Q: I cannot re-project my shapefile (missing "Bursa wolf parameters")?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^